AlexandraDobrescu/alexandramaria.github.io/index.md

 ## Prerequisites

 The laboratory aims at a collection of materials for teaching, learning and integrating knowledge from theory to practice.
-Therefor:
+Therefore:

 * Have [Anaconda](https://www.anaconda.com/products/individual) installed on your machine.
 * Have [Python 3.5+](https://www.python.org/downloads/) installed.